Will you wait longer to load a webpage while surfing the internet?

-By minimization, you are removing all unnecessary letters, space, and white space in the code to run more efficiently on the machine that will be running it.
+By minimization, you remove all unnecessary letters, space, and white space in the code to run more efficiently on the machine running it.
 As a result, your files are much smaller, making them easier to transfer from the server to your browser.

 Combining CSS reduces the number of HTTP requests on your site by combining all the CSS files into one CSS file.